-As noted below, whole-program inference requires invocations of your code, or assignments to your methods, to generalize from.
-If a field is set via reflection (such as via injection), then whole-program inference would produce an inaccurate result.
+As noted above, whole-program inference generalizes from invocations of methods and assignments to fields.
+If a field is set via reflection (such as via injection), there are no explicit assignments to it for type inference to generalize from, and type inference will produce an inaccurate result.
 There are two ways to make whole-program inference ignore such a field.
 (1) You probably have an annotation such as @Inject or @Option that indicates such fields.
 Meta-annotate the declaration of the Inject or Option annotation with @IgnoreInWholeProgramInference.
 (2) Annotate the field to be ignored with @IgnoreInWholeProgramInference.